Loan Options

 Eligibility Requirements

-• Students enrolled in the RN-BSN to MSN Bridge do not need to have earned the BSN degree to be eligible while in the MSN portion.
+• Eligibility for the RN-BSN to MSN EDU Bridge Program is during MSN courses only and a student does not need to have earned the BSN degree while in the MSN portion.

-• New for May 2023 Applicants, Chamberlain University’s visiting professors are eligible under the following guidelines:
+Chamberlain University's Visiting Professors are eligible under the following guidelines:

 • Must have two years of ongoing regular teaching as defined by teaching 38-45 credit hours per year at Chamberlain University.